Frequently Asked Questions

 - Completion of at least 12 credit hours

-- Minimum cumulative GPA equivalent to either the minimum GPA requirement of the respective organization or the respective council (2.75 for Panhellenic chapters, 2.5 for IFC chapters, NPHC chapters as per each organization’s requirement)
+- Minimum cumulative GPA equivalent to either the minimum GPA requirement of the respective organization or the respective council (2.5 for Panhellenic chapters (please note many chapters may have a higher requirement), 2.5 for IFC chapters, NPHC chapters as per each organization’s requirement)

 - Not on academic or conduct probation with the University